Reading time: 7 min.

 Is Going Abroad For a Hair Transplant Safe?

 Having a hair transplant abroad can seem like a good idea.
-Taking a hair transplant holiday means you can use your vacation time as the recovery period, away from the stresses of daily life.
-However, the main reason some people choose to go to countries like Turkey, Hungary and Mexico for their hair transplants is usually related to cost.
+Taking a hair transplant holiday means you can use your vacation time as a recovery period, away from the stresses of daily life.
+However, the main reason some people choose to go to countries like Turkey, Hungary, and Mexico for their hair transplant surgery is usually related to cost.

 But are these savings for a hair transplant worth it?
-Find out everything you need to know about getting a hair transplant abroad from the UK or the US.
+Find out everything you need to know about getting hair restoration surgery abroad from the UK and the US.

 Why are hair transplants cheaper abroad?

-There are many reputable clinics you can work with in countries all over the world.
-Many overseas clinics offer high success rates, with procedures performed by experienced surgeons.
+There are many reputable hair transplant clinics you can go to located in countries all over the world.
+Many overseas hair clinics offer high success rates, with procedures performed by experienced hair transplant surgeons.
 This makes hair transplants a safe procedure.

-However, the BAHRS highlights the risks associated with medical tourism.
-Clinics in countries with less strict health and quality regulations than the UK and USA can legally offer cut-price procedures.
+However, the British Association of Hair Restoration Surgery highlights the risks associated with medical tourism.
+Clinics in countries with less strict health and quality regulations than the UK and USA can legally offer cut-price hair transplant procedures.
 If you’re finding it difficult to stretch your budget to UK or US prices, this may be a tempting prospect.

-But poor quality hair transplants can cost a lot more in the long run.
+Unfortunately, poor-quality hair transplant surgery can cost a lot more in the long run.
 You may end up with a bad or failed hair transplant, which ultimately costs considerably more to fix.

 Is it safe to have a hair transplant abroad?

-In many cases it is safe to have a hair transplant abroad.
-If you’re travelling from the US to get a hair transplant at a Harley Street clinic in London, you’ll benefit from highly experienced surgeons and strict health and safety regulations.
+In many cases, it is safe to have a hair transplant abroad.
+If you’re travelling from the US to get a hair transplant at a Harley Street clinic in London, you’ll benefit from highly experienced hair restoration surgeons at a reputable clinic with strict health and safety regulations.

 However, some countries don’t have (or don’t enforce) stringent health and safety codes.
-At best, this can jeopardise your chances of successful hair regrowth.
+At best, this can jeopardise your chances of successful hair growth.
 At worst, your skin grafts could become infected, potentially leading to life-threatening complications like sepsis.
-While the hair transplant death rate is extremely low — 0% in the UK — getting a black market hair transplant overseas is a big risk factor.
+While the hair transplant death rate is extremely low (0% in the UK) getting a black market hair transplant overseas is a big risk factor.

 What to consider about an overseas hair transplant